Here are the best brands for vegan shampoos and conditioners without animal testing - 100% cruelty-free!

 - the PETA bunny

-PETA also maintains and updates a list on its website that lists vegan shampoos as well as other products.
-In addition, the app Codecheck offers a check of the ingredients of shampoos.
-These can be filtered according to certain criteria.
+PETA also regularly updates a list on its website that lists for vegan shampoos and conditioners as well as other products.

-Here's a list of our top 6 cosmetic brands that offer high-quality vegan shampoos without animal testing - 100% cruelty-free and with a style factor.
+Here's a list of our top 6 cosmetic brands that offer high-quality vegan shampoos and conditioners without animal testing - 100% cruelty-free and with style factor.